AdityaBagad/YouTube-Video-Downloader/README.md

 # YouTube-Video-Downloader
-This is a basic YouTube video downloader using Python
+A simple application to download YouTube videos using Python-tkinter.

 ## Installation